Acurisu/NieR-Replicant-ver.1.22474487139/Information/README.md

 In this case the buffer contains only the save file for which it should calculate a checksum.

-#### Maps

-There seems to be remnants of a map called `Tokyo` in the game but teleporting to that location will only result in crashing the game.

 #### Map name & player name

 While for example name has an input limit of 10 chars it's not actually enforced in the code and will just read until it finds a null character.
 This can lead to some overflows.